Pawnshop Guitars

-Pawnshop Guitars is the debut solo album by the former Guns N' Roses guitarist Gilby Clarke, released in 1994 via Virgin Records.
-The album was produced by session guitarist Waddy Wachtel, and along with all the then-current or former members of Guns N' Roses, it features contributions from Pixies vocalist Frank Black, guitarist Ryan Roxie and then-Skid Row drummer Rob Affuso among others.
+Pawnshop Guitars is the debut solo album by former Guns N' Roses guitarist Gilby Clarke, released in 1994 via Virgin Records.
+The album was produced by session guitarist Waddy Wachtel, and along with most of the then-current or former members of Guns N' Roses, it features contributions from Pixies vocalist Frank Black, guitarist Ryan Roxie and then-Skid Row drummer Rob Affuso among others.

 Track listing

 All songs by Gilby Clarke, unless otherwise stated.